-- All foods sold or offered are consistent with the current USDA Dietary Guidelines for Americans and the Massachusetts State Guidelines for Schools. - All children shall have access to adequate and healthy meals on school days at reasonable prices.
-MPS Guidelines for reimbursable school meals shall not be less restrictive than regulations and guidance issued by the US Secretary of Agriculture. - The Milton School System encourages the consumption of nutrient dense foods such as whole grains, fresh fruit, vegetables and dairy products. - Nutritious snack foods and beverages shall be made available to MPS students, in compliance with USDA nutrition standards for snack foods and beverages sold or made available to children at school during the school day.
-The standards, required by the Healthy, Hunger Free Act of 2010, will allow schools to offer healthier snack foods to children. - The USDA Smart Snacks in School standards builds on healthy advancements and ensure that kids are only offered tasty and nutritious foods during the school day.
-All food and beverages made available at school stores, in the cafeteria, and in all vending machines from midnight the night before until 30 minutes following the end of the school day shall be provided in compliance with USDA Smart Snacks in School standards and according to MA regulations governing vending machines, must be in compliance at all times.
-Soda shall not be sold or offered at any time in the school building through vending machines as it is not compliant with the competitive food regulations.
-No food shall be allowed during the school day in the classroom with the exception of student's individual snacks from home. - The school environment is safe, comfortable, pleasing and allows ample time and space for eating meals.
-Students should have a minimum of twenty minutes for lunch and a minimum of ten minutes for breakfast. - All foods prepared on campus adhere to food safety and state sanitary code, Chapter X- Minimum Sanitation 105 CMR 590.000, standards for food establishments. - Advertising messages in MPS shall be consistent and reinforce the objectives of the educational and nutritional environment goals of the school.
+- All children shall have access to adequate and healthy meals on school days at reasonable prices.
+All meals will meet the USDA School meal nutrition standards. - Free potable water is available by the cafeterias during meals. - In addition to meals, all foods sold or offered comply with Massachusetts Nutrition Standards for Competitive Foods and Beverages in Public Schools and the USDA's Smart snacks nutritional standards, whichever is stricter. - The Milton School System encourages the consumption of nutrient dense foods such as whole grains, fresh fruit, vegetables and dairy products.
+The Milton Food Service Program continually markets the breakfast and lunch program to all students. - The USDA Smart Snacks in School standards build on healthy advancements and ensure that kids are only offered tasty and nutritious foods during the school day.
+All food and beverages made available at school stores and in the cafeteria from midnight the night before until 30 minutes following the end of the school day shall comply with Massachusetts Nutrition Standards for Competitive Foods and Beverages in Public Schools and the USDA's Smart Snacks nutritional standards, whichever is stricter. - Soda and coffee shall not be sold or offered at any time in the school building to students.
+No food shall be allowed during the school day in the classroom with the exception of student's individual snacks from home.

+- The school environment is safe, comfortable, pleasing and allows ample time and space for eating meals.
+Students should have a minimum of twenty minutes for lunch and a minimum of ten minutes for breakfast.
+All six schools offer breakfast 20 minutes before the start of the school day. - All foods prepared on campus adhere to food safety and state sanitary code, Chapter X- Minimum Sanitation 105 CMR 590.000, standards for food establishments. - Advertising messages in MPS shall be consistent and reinforce the objectives of the educational and nutritional environment goals of the school.
 Only marketing of those foods and beverages that may be sold on the school campus during the day shall be permitted in schools.
 Fundraisers that promote positive health behaviors such as non-food and nutritious food items, as well as extra-curricular activities that support physical activity shall be encouraged.